EpocDotFr/rwrs/README.md

 ## Prerequisites

-  - Should work on any Python 3.x version.
-Feel free to test with another Python version and give me feedback
+  - Should work on any Python 3.x version
-  - A modern web browser (which optionally support localStorage)
+  - A modern web browser
   - A MySQL-compatible DBMS (MySQL, MariaDB, Percona, etc)
   - (Optional, but recommended) A [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)-capable web server
   - (Optional) Running With Rifles, if you need to extract data by using the commands below